-Confederate troops occupied the Armstrong Academy (1844) and used it as a hospital.
+Confederate troops occupied the Armstrong Academy (1844) and used it as a field camp and hospital.
 Located two and one-half miles north of town.
 The school burned down in 1921.

 Fort Towson (Historic Site and Military Park)

 (1824 - 1829, 1831 - 1854, 1861 - 1865), Fort Towson PHOTOS

 Only ruins remain of this frontier fort, but the sutler's building has been reconstructed, now used as the visitor center.
-Originally built as a border post between the US and Mexico, located on the east bank of Gates Creek six miles north of the Red River.
+Originally built as a border post between the U.S. and Mexico, located on the east bank of Gates Creek six miles north of the Red River.
 Abandoned and burned in 1829.
 Rebuilt south of the creek and called Camp Phoenix briefly before being called Cantonment Towson.
 Renamed again in 1832.
 This time it was built to protect the relocated Choctaw Indians from the native Plains tribes.
-This post was also used as the Choctaw Indian Agency for a time and as the Choctaw Nation capital after 1854.
+This post was also used as the Choctaw Indian Agency and as the Choctaw Nation capital after 1854.
 It was used by the Confederates during most of the Civil War as headquarters of the CSA Indian Territory Department.
 This was the site of the last Confederate troop surrender on June 23, 1865, by General Stand Watie's Cherokee troops.

 (1834), near Platter ?

-A temporary Federal Dragoon blockhouse and barracks established by Col. Henry Dodge during General Henry Leavenworth's expedition.
+A temporary Federal Dragoon blockhouse and barracks established by Col. Henry Dodge during the Leavenworth Expedition.
 Located on the Washita River, three miles north of the Red River, south of Rock Creek.
 The actual site is now under Lake Texoma.